chevdor/srtool-cli/README.md

                 If your runtime is not in the standard location runtime/<chain_name> you can pass this args to help srtool find it [env: RUNTIME_DIR=]

+            --root
+                Run docker image as root, this helps on Linux based systems

         -V, --version
                 Print version information

+            --verbose
+                Run the build script using the verbose option

 ## Contributing